 Microneedling for Acne Scars Conveniently located to serve Beverly Hills, Los Angeles and West Hollywood

-For removal of deep-seated acne scars, microneedling (also called derma roller therapy) is an effective treatment.
-Other skin-improvement treatments like dermabrasion and laser resurfacing are only marginally effective for this issue and do not exhibit the same degree of finesse as microneedling for acne scars.*
+For the removal of deep-seated acne scars, microneedling (also called derma roller therapy) is an effective treatment.
+Other skin-improvement treatments like dermabrasion and laser resurfacing are only marginally effective for this issue and do not exhibit the same degree of finesse as microneedling for acne scars.

 The treatment is spread out over four to six weeks.
 For people with acute cases of acne vulgaris, the post-acne scarring can be very distressing and sometimes affects their self-esteem.
 Microneedling for acne scars helps even out areas of the face that have sunken due to acne.
 It also clears early wrinkles around the eyes and mouth.